-Remember that student attendance is crucial.
+Student attendance is crucial.
 Appointments should be scheduled outside of school hours if possible.
 Absent extenuating circumstances, students will not regularly be released before the end of the school day.

-State rules require parental consent before any student leaves campus for any part of the school day.
+Parental consent is required before any student leaves campus for any part of the school day.